axelvaldez/radical-companies/_posts/Blog/2022-05-04-radical-companies-for-the-impatient.markdown

   <p> With that in mind, we came up with what we think are the most basic foundations to support our coming together to share work and wealth.</p>
  <h2>Foundation for a <span class="_paradigm">RADICAL</span> Company</h2>
   <p>In the RADICAL world, a company is what we call a group of people who come together to build something bigger than themselves.
 In fact, the word "company" comes from the Latin prefix <em>con-</em>, meaning &lsquo;together&rsquo;, and <em>pan</em>, meaning &lsquo;bread&rsquo;: people who break bread together.</p>
   <p>Every company is different because the people who embody it are different, and every company must find its own way.
-What fundamentally makes a <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> company different from a <SPAN STYLE="FONT-SIZE: SMALLER; ">FIAT</SPAN> business is that it starts from a simple foundation of interdependence,</p>
+What fundamentally makes a <span class="_paradigm">RADICAL</span> company different from a <span class="_paradigm">FIAT</span> business is that it starts from a simple foundation of interdependence,</p>
   <table align="center">
    <tr>
     <td valign="middle" style="text-align:right; font-weight:bold; ">principles&nbsp;&nbsp;</td>